-Cicely Tyson is an award-winning film, television and stage actress.
+Cicely Tyson was an award-winning film, television and stage actress.
 She is notable for her roles in ‘The Autobiography of Miss Jane Pittman,’ ‘The Help’ and Broadway's ‘The Trip to Bountiful,’ among others.

 When and Where Was Cicely Tyson Born?